The difference between givers and takers

 Givers think of others first.

-Givers tend to have more social motives for their goals and actions.
+Givers tend to have more difference in social motives for their goals and actions.
 It could turn the behavior into submissive and self-defeating behavior.
 As if you as an individual do not matter (anymore) on this earth and all other people are more important.

 Healthy givers are the people who always are there for others.
 For example, by offering a listening ear, or by putting an arm around you when you are having a hard time.
 They make time to contribute to the community and will try not to harm anyone or anything.